ProZ.com

 ProZ.com is a membership-based website targeting freelance translators.
 Founded in 1999, it is mainly used for posting and responding to translation job offers.
 As of 20 October 2018, ProZ.com reports more than 960,000 registered users, spanning more than 200 countries and territories worldwide.

 The site is available in more than 45 languages and is being localized in 35 other languages, although localization is not complete for many languages, the default setting being English.
-QuantCast reports ProZ.com has 220k monthly unique U.S. visitors.
+QuantCast reports ProZ.com has 220,000 monthly unique U.S. visitors.

 The website is not restricted to professional translators and hosts a number of semi-professional and amateur translators.
-It is open to anyone, without proof of competency or legal registration.
+It is open to anyone, without proof of competency or legal registration, although members can submit degree certificates and other qualifications for verification.

 Features and information

 ProZ.com is based in Syracuse, New York, United States, and it has offices in La Plata, Argentina and Kharkiv, Ukraine.

 The site features a virtual community of translators and offers a wide range of resources.
 Registered users are able to broadcast their professional identity as translators on the internet and receive job offers in the mail with the appropriate language combinations.
 Registration is required for most services.
 It also provides discussion forums and online glossaries.
 Although much of the website requires paid membership in order to be used, and the website receives income from paid advertising, the site has been developed with the help of unpaid volunteers.
 One remarkable feature is its terminology questions, asked and answered by users; more than 2 million term translation questions have been answered via the site.

 The website features reputation systems: WWA for translators and the BlueBoard for outsourcers.

 Inc. Magazine rates the service as "a helpful resource for small translation projects" but because only paid members could see the going rates, "non-members may have trouble figuring out how much to offer.".
 (That rate information has since been made public.)

 A Guardian blog article published in April 2012 referred to ProZ.com as "the world's largest translator organisation".

-On September 30, 2009 the site organized a virtual conference that attracted a large number of attendees.
+On September 30, 2009, the site organized a virtual conference that attracted a large number of attendees.
 Annual virtual translation conferences have been held since then, and are open to anyone with a registered profile on the site.